 There are different names given to Gore-Tex when used in garments.
 These include Gore-Tex Paclite, Gore-Tex Paclite Plus, Gore-Tex Active, Gore Infinium, as well as Gore-Tex Pro, as detailed above.

 Gore-Tex PacLite is a lighter fabric that waterproof and breathable, as well as being easier to pack into a small space.
 The compromise is durability of the fabric.
 Many people choose Gore-Tex Paclite products for summer activities, especially walking, as well as for waterproof rain pants.
-See the highly rated Salewa Puez GTX Paclite Jacket in our best waterproof jackets of 2022 guide.
+See the highly rated Salewa Puez GTX Paclite Jacket in our best waterproof jackets guide.

 Gore-Tex PacLite is a fabric that can be easily packed into a rucksack and brought out when needed.